Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Simulation Results

 In Figs. \ref{sumrate_structure} and \ref{minpower_structure}, we compare the performance of the four BD-RIS architectures introduced in Section \ref{sec:RIS_arch}, where Fig. \ref{sumrate_structure} presents the result for sum-rate maximization and Fig. \ref{minpower_structure} shows the result for transmit power minimization.
 As expected, the fully-connected and single-connected RIS demonstrate the best and worst performance, respectively, due to the highest and lowest design flexibility they offer.
-The tree-connected RIS, though proven optimal for single-user MISO systems \cite{tree}, suffers from a performance degradation compared to fully-connected RIS in multi-user MISO systems and is thus no longer optimal.
-Nevertheless, we can observe that the tree-connected RIS achieves performance comparable to the group-connected RIS with group size $G_s = 4$, while requiring fewer impedances (the impedances are $2N-1$ and $2.5N$, respectively, for tree-connected RIS and group-connected RIS with $G_s=4$).
-This suggests that the tree-connected architecture may still be preferable to the group-connected ones in multi-user systems, possibly due to its ``more connected'' circuit topology.
+The tree-connected RIS, though proven optimal for single-user MISO systems \cite{tree}, suffers from a performance degradation compared to fully-connected RIS in MU-MISO systems.
+Nevertheless, we can observe that the tree-connected RIS achieves performance comparable to the group-connected RIS with group size $G_s = 4$, while requiring fewer impedances (the impedances are $2{M}-1$ and $2.5{M}$, respectively, for tree-connected and group-connected RIS with $G_s=4$).
+This suggests that the tree-connected architecture may still be preferable to the group-connected ones in multiuser systems, possibly due to its ``more connected'' circuit topology.

-Based on the above observation, a natural yet important question arises: what is the optimal BD-RIS architecture in multi-user scenarios?
-We leave this as an intriguing direction for future work.